virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

   - `useProxiedComplexModel` when creating a component with an array or object model value
   - `removeListenersFromAttrs` when binding attrs without listener
 - Update Wizard steps beginning from 0 instead of 1
+- `@vcsuite/check` should be updated to v2 if used

 # Troubleshooting & Solutions